h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 To make your own AI with an automated machine learning platform, the platform needs to be open and extensible.
 An open and extensible platform allows data scientists to influence the automatic machine learning optimization process and for the process to consider additional feature engineering, scorers metrics, and modeling algorithms.
 Data scientists can add their insights, customizations, and domain expertise to build the most accurate models for each use case.
 Driverless AI uses the concept of recipes to optimize the machine learning process, and with Driverless AI 1.7.0 and later versions, users can add and develop custom recipes.

-This tutorial will cover what a recipe is, the different types of recipes available, and how to upload existing recipes to Driverless AI through the URL option.
+This self-paced course will cover what a recipe is, the different types of recipes available, and how to upload existing recipes to Driverless AI through the URL option.
 The three types of custom recipes that we will cover are transformer, scorer, and model.

 ## Prerequisites

-You will need the following to be able to do this tutorial:
+You will need the following to be able to do this self-paced course:

 - Basic knowledge of Machine Learning and Statistics
 - A Driverless AI environment that is version 1.7.0 or newer
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
+- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/self-paced-course-1a-automatic-machine-learning-introduction-with-driverless-ai)
 - A **Two-Hour Test Drive session** : Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
-Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
+Follow the instructions on [this quick self-paced course](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**